Costa Rica Travel Guide

 Costa Rica is one of the most popular destinations in the world right now and it is easy to see why.
 Expect friendly people, beautiful beaches, lush rainforests and exotic wildlife.
-Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Costa Rica.
+Get information, advice and inspiration for the best things to do if you would like to travel or go backpacking in Costa Rica.

 Travel to Costa Rica